PaulinaCarcamo/ECommerceFront04012023/README.md

 # eCommerce MERN Stack

 The aim of this project is to develop an e-commerce application to display a products catalog, filter items, simulate transactions, register users, login users, take items into a shopping cart section, among others.
 It integrates Paypal Sandbox to make transactions and MongoDB to display products data.
+This project was deployed on Vercel.

 ## URL